fleetpin/graphql-builder/README.md

 ```

 ## Entity type restrictions
-If you have a permissions matrix that needs implemented this feature makes this easy.
+If you have a permissions matrix that needs implemented this makes this easy.
-The methods will still return the objects and then be filtered in the graphql library.
-This means where ever that object is returned it will apply the security model
+It will validate all entries before returning them from the query.
+Any that do not pass will be removed from the array or replaced with null.
+This can lead to an error if the type is not optional.

+Using this approach it allows you to write your data access layer without worrying about permissions.
+Return all matching entities from the method then have them automatically filter from everywhere in the application.

 To implement this you need to add an annotation to the class and implement the restriction factory
 ```java